-The pads become saturated, air is drawn through the pads and the water evaporates naturally causing the air to cool.
+The evaporative cooler pads become saturated, air is drawn through the pads and the water evaporates naturally causing the air to cool.

-The cool air is then filtered and ducted into the data centre by means of an axial fan.
+The cool air is then filtered and ducted into the data centre by means of an EC fan.

-The hotter the outside temperature and the lower the humidity, the greater will be the cooling effect.
-On the hottest day in the UK up to 15°C of cooling can be achieved through this process.
-The air off temperature of a Freecool® system in the UK is always below 23°C, thus providing excellent cooling for data centre and server room applications as well as for comfort cooling.
+The hotter the outside temperature and the lower the humidity, the greater the cooling effect will be.
+On the hottest day in the UK up to 15°c of cooling can be achieved through this process with the use of evaporative cooler pads.
+The air off temperature of a Freecool® system in the UK is always below 23°c, thus providing excellent cooling for data centre and server room applications as well as for comfort cooling.

 Why are Running Costs Less than Air Conditioning?